starfriend10/EMBRACE/README.md

 Or check [this webpage](https://faq.maplesoft.com/s/article/Why-can-I-not-Print-to-PDF-on-my-Mac?language=en_US) for the same direction.

-* For examples of common problems and less robust applications, please refer to the Instructions.
+* For examples of common problems and less robust applications, please refer to the [Instructions](https://github.com/starfriend10/EMBRACE/blob/main/Checklist%20and%20Instructions/Checklist%20instructions%20(10-2024).pdf).
 * For shared checklists from fellow researchers, please check the following Exhibition table.